OWASP/www-project-developer-guide/release-pt-br/05-requirements/07-skf.md

 The [Security Knowledge Framework][skf] (SKF) is an expert system application that uses various open source projects to support development teams and security architects in building secure applications.
-The Security Knowledge Framework uses the OWASP [Application Security Verification Standard] (ASVS) with code examples to help developers in pre-development and post-development phases and create applications that are secure by design.
+The SKF builds on the OWASP [Application Security Verification Standard][asvs] (ASVS) to help developers in both pre-development and post-development phases and create applications that are secure by design.

 Having been an OWASP flagship project for many years the SKF is now no longer within the OWASP organization;
 and it will continue to be referenced in the OWASP Wayfinder and other OWASP projects